-The Great British Bake Off is one of the most beloved shows on British TV, but unfortunately its future has been hanging in the balance this year, as production has been impacted by the coronavirus pandemic.
+The Great British Bake Off is one of the most beloved shows on British TV, and thankfully, it aired on our screens in 2020, despite disruption due to the pandemic.

 Ahead of the first episode, fans were treated to a tongue in cheek trailer, which references the fact that flour was so hard to come by at the start of the pandemic.